 During rehabilitation, the more the family rallies around the parent who is physically or mentally injured, the better both may do.
-Even when the outcome is unknown and reassurance is hard to give, your child will thrive on the chance to be hopeful.
+Even when the outcome is unknown and reassurance is hard to give, your children will thrive on the chance to be hopeful.
 Helping kids deal with change together this way will ensure they are coping in the best way possible.

 Manage the Information Given to Your Child